-- 8 full days exploring the Canadian Arctic & Northwest Passage
+- 8 full days exploring the heart of the Canadian Arctic & Northwest Passage

 - Conveniently starts and finishes in Edmonton, Canada.
 Charter flights Edmonton/ Resolute return

-- Only 92 passengers aboard this very capable ship
+- Only 92 passengers aboard this very capable ice strengthened ship

 - This ship loans full wet weather gear (jacket, trousers & boots)

 We depart Edmonton on our charter flight to Resolute, a remote outpost above the Arctic Circle.
 Located on the southern shores of Cornwallis Island, the town is named after the British ship HMS Resolute which was trapped in ice and abandoned here in 1850 while searching for the lost Franklin Expedition.
 A weather station and airstrip made it a strategic outpost during the Cold War.

 On arrival, we meet our expedition team and prepare for our zodiac ride to the ship.
 After a welcome cocktail, we weigh anchor and depart Resolute in the early evening.

 A large bay on the south coast of Devon Island, Maxwell Bay offers wonderful hiking ashore and wildlife watching from the water.
 Muskox and caribou can be found here, as well as polar bears.
 Harp seals, ringed seals, bearded seals and even walrus have been spotted in the coves and inlets of the bay.

 Our voyage continues east through Lancaster Sound along the southern coastline of Devon Island.
 Lancaster Sound, which separates Devon and Baffin Island, has been named the wildlife 'super highway' of the Arctic.